mattwwarren/bubo/README.md

   * In a private room, invite it using the HipChat invite menu and wait for it to join
   * Add it to the defaults in `config.js` if you want
     * Alternatively, to save the running config, use `@jirabot save` and find a `config.runtime.js` in the runtime directory
+    * You will need to copy the .runtime. config to the real deal.
+Overwriting configs automagically is scary.

-What JIRA projects does it know about?
+What projects does it know about?

   * Every JIRA project that you explicitly mention in `config.js`
   * Every BitBucket project it has access to for the BitBucket host user in `config.js`